btholt/complete-intro-to-react-v8/lessons/13-typescript/G-refactor-pet.md

   id: number;
 }

-const Pet: FunctionComponent<IProps> = props => { … }
+const Pet = (props: IProps) => { … }

 ```

-- Here we're telling TS that Pet is a Function Component for React and that it fits all the shapes of a React component.
+- We're just typing the props here.
+- Previously we used FunctionComponent (aka FC) but in this version we're not going to.
+It works just as well without it and it is not necessarily recommended anymore (it also not _not_ recommended, it's up to you.)